auth0/docs/articles/quickstart/native/react-native-expo/interactive.md

 :::checkpoint-failure
 If your application did not launch successfully:

-- Ensure you set the Allowed Callback URLs are correct
+- ensure you set the Allowed Callback URLs are correct
-- Verify you saved your changes after entering your URLs
+- verify you saved your changes after entering your URLs
-- Make sure the domain and client ID values are imported correctly
+- make sure the domain and client ID values are imported correctly
-- If using Android, ensure that the manifest placeholders have been set up correctly, otherwise the redirect back to your app may not work
+- if using Android, ensure that the manifest placeholders have been set up correctly, otherwise the redirect back to your app may not work

 Still having issues?
 Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.
 :::